timKraeuter/BPMN-Analyzer/README.md

 The project **server** contains the webservices used by the generation-ui for BPMN rule generation and model-checking.

-## BPMN analyzer based on GT-Rules
+## BPMN analysis based on GT-Rules
 A demo version of the tool is hosted [here](https://bpmn-analyzer.wittyrock-9d6a3c00.northeurope.azurecontainerapps.io/).

 [![Tool screenshot](./documentation/impl.png)](https://bpmn-analyzer.wittyrock-9d6a3c00.northeurope.azurecontainerapps.io/)